flushwhy/flushwhy/README.md

 I am mostly into 2d/3d animation, and gamedev.
 So I mainly work on blender addons, and Godot stuff.

-I have stopped using Github has much since MicroSoft buy it, and I try to not think about it lol.
+I have stopped using Github has much since MicroSoft bought it, and I try to not think about it lol.

 - 🔭 I’m currently working on: A games using the Heaps.io framework.
 - 🌱 I’m currently learning: How to create games in Godot and Heaps.